MrE-Fog/devedge-2/_posts/2021-12-11-custom-nas-build-with-mirrored-zfs-vdevs.md

     &nbsp;

 I'll run these 3 tests in these following scenarios:
-- I/O between the NAS and a Linux server (WHAT KIND OF MOUNT), both over 1GbE.
+- I/O between the NAS and a Linux server (NFS mount), both over 1GbE.
 This will likely give results that show a best-case usage scenario
-- I/O between NAS and Mac over wifi.
+- I/O between NAS and Mac over wifi (NFS mount).
 This will likely show worst-case results.
-- I/O between NAS and Mac over Ethernet through an adapter (WHAT KIND OF MOUNT)
+- I/O between NAS and Mac over Ethernet through an adapter (NFS mount)

+In some ways, this test will be heavily influenced by the performance of NFS across the several different scenarios.

 For reference, 1GbE is `1000 Mbit/s` (Megabit/s).
 That translates to exactly `125 MB/s` (Megabyte/s) or around `119.21 MiB/s` (Mebibytes/s).
 I'll be comparing against the latter data rate since it's base 2 instead of base 10.